 5. There are unique experiences you may face.
 I contributed an essay to an edited collection by Jewel Parker Rhodes filled with advice for black women writers.

 6. Writers write.
 Writers also make time to write.
 Learn your process.
 I especially studied Maya Angelou‘s.
 Find a writing class or writing group filled with people you trust who can offer feedback.

 7. Want to write a screenplay or a television script?
 There are all sorts of resources out there and even labs in which to participate.
 One of the best sites to learn about such things is Felecia Pride’s The Create Daily.

-8. Again, I am unable to read manuscripts or give feedback beyond what I have shared.
+8. Again, I am unable at the present time to read manuscripts or give feedback beyond what I have shared.
 Stay positive.
-Words, no pun intended, have power.
+Words have power.
 Indeed, one of my dearest sorority sisters recently told me to “speak what you seek.”
 I now share that advice with you.
 I’ll be remembering it, too.